microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>num_return_sequences</tt> : I</dt>
 <dd>The number of returned sequences in the batch.
 Shape is (1)</dd>
 <dt><tt>length_penalty</tt> (optional) : T</dt>
 <dd>Exponential penalty to the length.
-Default value 1.0 means no penalty.Value > 1.0 encourages longer sequences, while values < 1.0 produces shorter sequences.Shape is (1,)</dd>
+Default value 1.0 means no penalty.
+Value > 1.0 encourages longer sequences, while values < 1.0 produces shorter sequences.
+Shape is (1,)</dd>
 <dt><tt>repetition_penalty</tt> (optional) : T</dt>
 <dd>The parameter for repetition penalty.
 Default value 1.0 means no penalty.
 Accepts value > 0.0.
 Shape is (1)</dd>
 <dt><tt>vocab_mask</tt> (optional) : M</dt>
 <dd>Mask of vocabulary.
 Words that masked with 0 are not allowed to be generated, and 1 is allowed.
-Shape is (vacab_size)</dd>
+Shape is (vocab_size)</dd>
 <dt><tt>prefix_vocab_mask</tt> (optional) : M</dt>
 <dd>Mask of vocabulary for first step.
 Words that masked with 0 are not allowed to be generated, and 1 is allowed.
 Shape is (batch_size, vocab_size)</dd>
 <dt><tt>attention_mask</tt> (optional) : I</dt>